twolfson/nightlife/cities/japan_tokyo.md

     - At 2:30 AM, it was empty
     - After 4:30AM, there were a few people
     - It was mostly foreigners
+- Went on a Friday night
+    - No cover
+    - At 4:30AM, it had a few people but wasn't crowded
 - 1000 yen for *cuba libre* (mixed drink)
 - Staff spoke English